bslatyer/proxmox-vgpu/README.md

 > - 14.3 (510.108.03)
 > - 14.2 (510.85.03)

-You can choose which of those you want to use, but generally its recommended to use the latest, most up-to-date version (17.1 in this case).
+You can choose which of those you want to use, but generally its recommended to use the latest, most up-to-date version (17.3 in this case), unless you have a pascal series GPU or older, then use the latest 16.x driver.

 If you have a vGPU qualified GPU, you can use other versions too, because you don't need to patch the driver.
 However, you still have to make sure they are compatible with your proxmox version and kernel.
 Also I would not recommend using any older versions unless you have a very specific requirement.